yds12/ulp/README.md

 ### Inspecting Parse Trees

-If you have `graphviz` installed in your machine, you can check the parse trees by using the auxiliar script in `aux/view`:
+You can check the parse trees by using the auxiliar script in `aux/view`:

-    $ aux/view docs/current.ulp
+    $ ./aux/view docs/current.ulp

 This is an example of an AST that you might see: